Third cabinet of Saad Hariri

 On 6 January 2019, a new Lebanese government was formed, headed by Prime Minister Saad Hariri.
 The government took nine months to form, following extended negotiations with various political factions.
-It is a national unity cabinet, and is composed of 30 ministers.
+It was a national unity cabinet, and was composed of 30 ministers.

 The government was forced to resign on 27 October 2019 following mass protests.
 It was replaced by the January 2020 government led by Hassan Diab.